Hank Williams

-Hiram "Hank" Williams (Note: His middle name is often misreported as "King", which originated from a misunderstanding that he was named after King Hiram I. However, this name is not present on his birth certificate or any other documentation Hank signed during his life.)
+Hiram "Hank" Williams (Note: His middle name is often misreported as "King", which originated from a misunderstanding that he was named after King Hiram I. However, this name is not present on his birth certificate or any other documentation Williams signed during his life.)
 (September 17, 1923 – January 1, 1953) was an American singer, songwriter, and musician.
 An early pioneer of country music, he is regarded as one of the most significant and influential musicians of the 20th century.
-Williams recorded 55 singles that reached the top 10 of the Billboard Country & Western Best Sellers chart, five of which were released posthumously, and 12 of which reached No.1.
+Williams recorded 55 singles that reached the top 10 of the Billboard Country & Western Best Sellers chart, 5 of which were released posthumously, and 12 of which reached No. 1.

-Born and raised in Alabama, Williams learned guitar from African-American blues musician Rufus Payne.
+Born and raised in Alabama, Williams learned guitar from blues musician Rufus Payne.
 Both Payne and Roy Acuff significantly influenced his musical style.
 After winning an amateur talent contest, Williams began his professional career in Montgomery in the late 1930s playing on local radio stations and at area venues such as school houses, movie theaters, and bars.
 He formed the Drifting Cowboys backup band, which was managed by his mother, and dropped out of school to devote his time to his career.
 Because his alcoholism made him unreliable, he was fired and rehired several times by radio station WSFA.
 Williams also had trouble replacing several of his band members who were drafted during World War II.